cvlmtg/monarc/docs/extending.md

 # Extending the store

-MONARC can be extend with you own plugins, in the same manner the built-in `withUndoRedo` and `withAutoSave` extends the core functionality.
+MONARC can be extend with you own plugins, in the same manner the built-in `withUndoRedo` and `withAutoSave` extend the core functionality.

 A plugin is built of two parts.
 The first one wraps the reducer, the second one (optional) is a React component that will be rendered to provide a new context for the application.